After its opening in December of 2019, Rise of the Resistance quickly became one of the hottest attractions in all of Walt Disney World.

 Ready to learn more?
-Check out these 7 (spoiler free!) things you need to know about Rise of the Resistance at Hollywood Studios.
+Check out these 7 (spoiler free!) tips you need to know about Rise of the Resistance at Hollywood Studios.

 You may feel some similarities